dortania/OpenCore-Install-Guide/post-install/update.md

   * [AMD CPU users need to update `cpuid_set_cpufamily` patch](https://github.com/AMD-OSX/AMD_Vanilla)
   * Fixes DRM on many Ellesmere based Polaris GPUs
   * Requires all previous fixes(excluding `shikigva=80` for Polaris DRM for most users)
+* 10.15.5
+  * UHD 630's framebuffer broke for many, if you receive black screen you may need to swap from `07009B3E` to `00009B3E`
+  * Comet Lake S no longer requires a CPU ID spoof